hashgraph/hedera-services/platform-sdk/docs/core/consensus-glossary.md

 A famous witness is unique if there are not two famous witnesses in the same round that are created by the same node.

+### Invariant: Prerequisite Unique Famous Witnesses

+In order to compute consensus for round R, all unique famous witnesses for round R-1 must be in the hashgraph.

 ## Witnesses

 The first event created by a node in a particular [round](#round) is considered to be a witness.
 As long as a node is